pkopac/zuora-chartmogul-integration/README.md

 NodeJS application + custom wrapper libs for both services.
 The Zuora lib is part of this project.
 REST APIs of both with transformations (most of business logic) to load data.

+### Known Issues
+* One-time payments not supported
+* If you have partial refunds, cashflow is not correct.
+* Zuora data export sometimes hangs socket, sometimes sends incomplete data - reason/culprit unknown
+* If canceling multiple invoices of the same subscription, the first is canceled and consequent removed to prevent false reactivation.
+Refunds through credit balance adjustment on the account attached on such removed invoices are lost.

 ### License
 GNU GPL v3.0